 Understanding a Bill of Materials

 Just what is a Bill of Materials?
-A BOM is a massive list of raw materials and other parts that are very important for the manufacture of products.
+A BOM is a massive list of raw materials and other parts that are very important for manufacturing products.
 Manufacturing industry workers must rely upon the info provided in their BOM to create a product; therefore, it must be spot on and detailed.

-Customers use these BOMs to show a printed circuit board (PCB) assembler just what is needed when they place an order for circuit boards.
+Customers use these BOMs to show a printed circuit board (PCB) assembler just what is needed when ordering circuit boards.
 The assembler then uses it to get the board built and sends it as they want it to be.

 You can check this helpful video for a visual explanation of a Bill of Materials.